mdengler/scanbd/trunk/doc/README.txt

 ---

-Give the net-backend a suitable configuration and add the machines, where the scanners (and scanbd) are (this could be also localhost, but see below!):
+Give the net-backend a suitable configuration and add the machines, where the scanners (and scanbd/scanbm) are (this could be also localhost, but see below!):
 Now the desktop applications (wich use libsane) use the above dll.conf with only the net backend.
 This prevents them from using the locally attached scanners directly (and blocking them).